 I remember that all through second semester I would ponder endlessly about how the hell I was going to design my study schedule.
 I looked everywhere to find someone or someplace that I could pay to have a schedule made.
 Everything I could find was either super expensive or you had to buy their program and they would make it for you.
 I went to my school’s curriculum officer and she helped me figure my areas of weakness based on the CBSSE that our school administered.
 In the end, I ended up making it myself.
-I started out with an excel document and put the number of weeks I had.
-I also added a rough idea on which topics I wanted to cover per day/week and in the order of my weaknesses to strengths.
+In this post I hope to help YOU make your own schedule!

 I also wanted to try and include some time to exercise and have breaks.
 Picmonic has some free study schedules which I used as a guide.
 They helped when determining how much time to dedicate to each topic.
 I also looked into other references I found doing google searches of people sharing their experiences.

 When thinking of resources, I knew I needed to watch videos to fortify my base knowledge.
 I also wanted to complete 2 Question Banks.
 I chose Kaplan Q bank and UWorld and Pathoma for pathology videos.
 On the other hand, I was undecided on which videos I would use for everything else.
 Initially I tried SketchyPharm for the pharmacology.
-I quickly realized I needed something more broad and more lecture like.
+Quickly I realized I needed something more broad and more lecture like.
 I had access to several courses but I decided to try out the DIT videos.
-I began with the Pharm Basics and I LOVED it.
+Started out with the Pharm Basics and I LOVED it.
 I loved it so much that I decided to continue viewing the DIT videos but in the order I had established for going through the topics.

 In addition to study time, I had to figure out when to schedule practice tests.
 These are tests that simulate the actual exam and are created by the NBME.
 I decided to do them every other week during the first month.
 Then the month before my exam I’d do them every week.
 With life and things happening, I ended up taking them on Thursdays instead of Tuesday but it worked out in the end.
 As a side note, buy them one at a time, not like me that I bought 4 at the same time.
 I did not realize until after the fact that they have a time limit for each exam to be completed.
 This affected me in that I ended up not taking them in the order that I wanted.